 This essay was awarded a Gold by the Society of American Travel Writers.

-The story also appeared in the travel anthology Chance Encounters: Travel Tales from Around the World
+Reprinted with permission from Chance Encounters: Travel Tales from Around the World

 Standing at the edge of Alexanderplatz, I watch Berlin pass by.
 A young man with dreadlocks whirls his bike around an elderly couple walking arm in arm, while across the street, a man selling balloons counts out change in the warm summer air.